MARTIMM/gnome-gtk3/docs/content-docs/design/gtk-tree.md

 layout: sidebar
 ---

+{% assign u1 = site.baseurl | append: "/content-docs/design/check-list.html" %}

 ## Class hierargy

 Below there is a table of the object hierarchy taken from [the developers page](https://developer.gnome.org/gtk3/3.24/ch02.html) and is used here to show what is implemented and what is deprecated in Gtk.
 Module path names are removed from the Raku modules when in Gnome::Gtk3.
 E.g. Window is implemented as **Gnome::Gtk3::Window**. `├─✗` in front of a Gtk module means that it is deprecated or will not be implemented for other reasons.
-Modules made inheritable are noted with ♥.
-Inheritance is a bit more complex than normal, info will be given in due time.
 Modules that will change a lot, deprecated or that it can be removed altogether, are marked with ⛔.
-The symbol 🗸 means that the module is tested, unneeded subs are removed, documentation done etc. (that will show up almost nowhere :- ).
 All modules under construction are not marked with an icon.
+For further progress info check [this page]({{u1}}).

 ```
 Tree of Gtk C structures                        Raku module